qloudable/qloudable-help/create-traininglab-help.md

 Click **View Help** to acces this help text.
 Click **Save as Draft & Exit** anytime to save this lab as a draft and exit.
 Once you have completed all of the required fields and sections successfully, you will be able to click the **Publish** button in the last tab to submit your lab for publishing.

+Along the top of the editor, you will see four tabs: **Lab Manual**, **Lab Detail**, **Settings**, and **Review and Publish**.
+These sections need to be completed to publish the lab.
+Keep reading to get help on how to complete each of these sections.

 For further assistance, send an email to tl-support@qloudable.com.

 ## Lab Manual
+In this section, you will add the content for the training lab user manual: the instructions customers follow along with to complete the lab.
+This content is displayed along the left side of the lab console window, in a scrolling content pane.

+### Sections
+This column is where you can add, remove, and edit the lab manual sections.
+These are like "pages" or "chapters" for the training lab manual.
+Each section should cover a specific set of related tasks.
+For example, the first section can be for logging in to a virtual machine, the second section can be for installing Python on that machine, and so on.

+The first section is always set to "Welcome" by default; this section serves as the title card for the lab once it has launched.
+Add introduction content here.
+An additional blank section is pre-created, titled "Content."

+Click on the **name** of a section to navigate between sections, and open them in the editor.

+Click the **plus (+) icon** in the "Sections" header to add a new blank section or web hook to the list.

+Click and hold the **arrows icon** next to the section title to re-position the section in the list by dragging it.

+Click the **three vertical dots** next to a section's title to view the "Duplicate" and "Delete" options.
+Click "Duplicate" to create a copy of this section.
+Click "Delete" to permanently remove this section.

+### Section Details
+This column is where you can edit the

+#### Section Name

+#### Section Description

+#### Add Project

+### Content Builder

+## Lab Detail
 In this section, you will provide the basic information about your Stack deployment offer.
 For example, you can give it a title, add logos and screenshots, upload an architecture diagram, and list the components.

-## Lab Detail
-In this section, you will add and configure advanced details about your Stack solution.
-Keep in mind that the settings here can affect how your Stack deploys and what your users will experience.

 ### Training Lab Name
 Enter a title for this Stack solution.
 Titles are often based on the name of the product, verison, and/or intended use case.